millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

     .

 Now we have a matrix of the form :math:`x=Px` or :math:`Px=x` where :math:`x` is the importance of each vector.
-As you can begin to see, we are solving for an eigenvector whose corresponding :math:`\lambda` is 1.
+As you can see, we are solving for an eigenvector whose corresponding :math:`\lambda` is 1.

-If you remember back to Lab 9, we used iterative methods to solve for the solution of systems of equations.
+In `Lab 9 <https://emc2.byu.edu/fall-labs/lab09.html>`_, we used iterative methods to solve for the solution of systems of equations.
 We can use the `Power method <https://en.wikipedia.org/wiki/Power_iteration>`_ here.
 This method solves for the dominant eigenvector of a system of equations through following the equation,